jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 The second set is used to match media that is included as a link to some resource hosted off the Twitter platform.
 Here is an example of a Tweet including a link to a photo hosted elsewhere (in this case github.com):
 https://twitter.com/SnowBotDev/status/938444746686480384

-[SUMMARIZE OUTLINE]
-First we will dive into building filters for native media, then we’ll discuss matching on media of interest hosted off Twitter.

-Once you have collected your Tweets with native media, it is time to start working with the available media metadata.

-If you are working with Tweets from before 2014 you'll want to review the details provided in the 'Media metadata timeline' section.

-We’ll wrap things up with some examples that describe several user stories.
+First we will dive into building filters for matching on native media, then we’ll discuss matching on media of interest hosted off of the  Twitter platform.
+After discussing matching on Tweets of interet, we move on to the next step which is parsing the media metadata what is delivered with the Tweet JSON.
+Next, if you are working with Tweets from before 2014 you'll want to review the details provided in the 'Media metadata timeline' section.
+Then we'll wrap things up with some examples that describe several user stories.

 ## Matching Tweets with native media <a id="native" class="tall">&nbsp;</a>